cshireman/SRatingView/README.md

 1. Add the following line in the project's Podfile file: `pod 'SRatingView' `
 2. Run the command `pod install` from the Podfile folder directory.

+You can also install the package using Carthage

+1. Add the following line in the project's cartfile file: `github "cshireman/SRatingReview" `
+2. Run the command `carthage update SRatingReview` from the project directory.
+3. Copy the resulting framework to your project

 ## Usage

 SRatingView requires an initial setup to display the rate value correctly.